A stacked search for spatial coincidences between IceCube neutrinos and radio pulsars: Abstract

 \section{Abstract}

-We carry out a stacked search for spatial coincidences between all known radio pulsars and TeV neutrinos from the IceCube 10 year (2008-2018) point source catalog as a followup to our previous work on looking for coincidences with individual pulsars.
-We consider three different weighting schemes to stack the contribution from individual pulsars.
+We carry out a stacked search for spatial coincidences between all the known radio pulsars and TeV neutrinos from the IceCube 10 year (2008-2018) muon track data, as a followup to our previous work on searching for spatial coincidences with individual pulsars.
+We consider three different weighting schemes to stack the contributions from each pulsar.
 We do not find a statistically significant excess using this method.
-We report the 95\% c.l. differential neutrino flux limit as a function of neutrino energy.
+We report the 95\% c.l. neutrino flux upper limit as a function of the neutrino energy.
 We have also made our analysis codes publicly available.